tom-wray/swapi-issues-tomwray/README.md

-# Forge Hello World
+# Jira SWAPI Character Issue Creator

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in Javascript for a job interview.
+The briefing provided was summarised with the below:

+> This task involves building a small Forge (React) app that can fetch character data from the Star Wars API (SWAPI) and should allow the user to create a JIRA ticket containing character details.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.